Brodski/MediaPlayer/README.md

 ### About
 - **World's best** Music Player app for playing local audio files.
-- Found at Google Play Store: [B.Ski's Minimalist Music Player with Swipe & Touch](https://play.google.com/store/apps/details?id=com.bskimusicplayer.mediaplayer)
+- Found at Google Play Store: [Brodski Minimalist Music Player with Swipe & Touch](https://play.google.com/store/apps/details?id=com.bskimusicplayer.mediaplayer)
 - Selling point?
 Minimalist, no ads, very responsive.
 When you tap to pause it will pause (great for when your driving).

 ### Overview: